FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-09-13-delete-server.md

 4. Click the "Delete" Button inside the "dangerzone" tab.

-5. Enter the 2FA code if necessarily.
+5. Type the name of your server (case sensitive) and enter your 2FA code if necessarily.

-6. Enter the name of your server and press "confirm".
+6. Click the "Delete server permanently" button at the bottom of the modal.